 General Haig asked for my assessment of the whole situation.
-He wanted my thoughts about the timing of a resignation, if that decision was made, and about how to do it and accomplish an orderly change of administration.
+He wanted my thoughts about the timing of a resignation, if that decision were to be made, and about how to do it and accomplish an orderly change of Administration.
 We discussed what scheduling problems there might be and what the early organizational problems would be.